SOFTWARE-CLINIC/featurebook/README.md

 A system specification is a directory containing:

 * Gherkin source files
-* The `assets` subdirectory for images and videos that you can refer to from within a Gherkin source file
+* The `assets` subdirectory for images and videos that you can refer to from within the Gherkin source files
 * An optional `featurebook.json` descriptor

 ```